mietek/haskell-on-heroku-website/pages/tutorial/index.md

 > ---------------------|---
 > _Expected time:_     | _1–2 minutes_

 In this step, Halcyon restores the GHC and Cabal directories from public storage, and tries to locate the right sandbox directory for the current version of the app.
-This fails, and so Halcyon runs into the default dependency build restriction.
+This fails, and so Halcyon fails to build the app.

-All downloaded archives are uploaded to your private storage:
+All downloaded archives are uploaded to your private storage.

+**Note:**  Your app _isn’t_ deployed now — only the buildpack is.
+This trick is needed to allow building on a one-off PX dyno.

+Remember to unset [`HALCYON_PURGE_CACHE`](https://halcyon.sh/reference/#halcyon_purge_cache) before the next step:

 ```
-$ s3_list example-bucket linux-ubuntu-14
-       Listing s3://example-bucket/?prefix=linux-ubuntu-14... done
-linux-ubuntu-14.04-x86_64/halcyon-cabal-1.20.0.3-hackage-2015-01-25.tar.gz
-linux-ubuntu-14.04-x86_64/halcyon-ghc-7.8.4.tar.gz
+$ heroku config:unset HALCYON_PURGE_CACHE
+Unsetting HALCYON_PURGE_CACHE and restarting still-earth-4767... done, v16
 ```